 You might say, “I can’t be in a relationship with someone who manipulates me and shuts me out.
 If you insist on giving me the silent treatment, I’m afraid I’ll have to break things off between the two of us.”

 Your partner might balk at that last statement and beg you to give him another chance.
 If you think there’s a chance your relationship can be saved, give him one more chance.
 But make it clear that your boundaries are firm, and you will follow through if the behavior continues.

 If he goes back to his old, passive-aggressive ways after you’ve made up, break it off and don’t look back.
 You deserve better.

 When someone gives you the silent treatment, it’s easy to get thrown off-balance.

-You might feel like you’re grasping at straws and beat yourself up for not being able to know what a loved one is thinking.
+You might feel like you’re grasping at straws and beat yourself up for not knowing what a loved one is thinking.
 The moment you start to feel like that, STOP.

-If someone gives any indication that they want to change, offer to help them.
+If your partner gives any indication that they want to change, offer to help them.
 Otherwise, let them be.

 It’s their issue, not yours.